danielringch/xiamon/README.md

 How to enable smart support:

 - as root, copy the smartctl binary (usually in /usr/sbin) to a directory of your choise
-- as root, make it executable for the user running chiamon using the command 'chmod u+s smartctl'
+- as root, make it executable for the user running xiamon using the command 'chmod u+s smartctl'
 - add the path to the smartctl binary to your config

 Common smart attributes: